top of page

 Overview

-We understand that some days can be particularly challenging, and the idea of introducing changes gradually can be more practical for managing your child's overall dental health.
-To help with this, we’ve created special “One step at a time” boxes.
-These boxes provide simple, step-by-step tips.
-Keep in mind, these tips are just a starting point for these challenging days, with a goal to build this up.
-It’s all about working in small steps and being kind to yourself along the way.
-Hear from Anne Marie and Shila as they share their experiences of taking it one step at a time to towards eating and drinking.
+We know that some days can be really hard, and making small changes one step at a time can help with brushing.
+That’s why we’ve made special “One step at a time” boxes.
+These give you easy tips to try, step by step.
+They’re just a starting point for tough days, and the idea is to build up from there.
+It’s all about taking small steps and being kind to yourself.
+Hear from Shila as she shares her experiences of taking it one step at a time to build towards eating a wider range of foods here.

-Why does my Child have a Limited or Restricted Diet?
+Why does my child have a limited or restricted diet?

 We recommend looking at this Autism Central resource which covers sensory sensitivities, safe foods impaired interoception (where children may not feel hungry or thirsty) and neophobia (fear of trying something new) as a good starting point.

-Flavoured water: Even if it says “no added sugar,” it might still have some sugar.
+• Flavoured water: Even if it says “no added sugar,” it might still have some sugar.
 Fizzy flavored water (or carbonated water) can harm your teeth because it has acids that wear them down.

-Fruit juices: These are nutritious but have a lot of sugar, which can cause holes in your teeth.
+• Fruit juices: These are nutritious but have a lot of sugar, which can cause holes in your teeth.
 It’s best to drink them in moderation, and having them with meals can help protect your teeth.

-“No added sugar” drinks: This label means no extra sugar is added, but natural sugars are still there.
+• “No added sugar” drinks: This label means no extra sugar is added, but natural sugars are still there.
 These are better than sugary drinks, but it's still important to drink them with care to help protect your teeth and gums.

-Sipping slowly vs. drinking it all in one go: Sipping a sugary drink over a long time is worse for your teeth than drinking it all in one go.
+• Sipping slowly vs. drinking it all in one go: Sipping a sugary drink over a long time is worse for your teeth than drinking it all in one go.

-Sugar-free fizzy drinks: Even without sugar, these drinks have acids that can harm your teeth.
+• Sugar-free fizzy drinks: Even without sugar, these drinks have acids that can harm your teeth.

-Basic Guidelines for Nutrition and Weight
+Basic guidelines for nutrition and weight

 Having a balanced diet may be difficult for autistic children because they often have specific food preferences and sensitivities.
 Where you can, try to include a variety of foods in their meals, such as fruits, vegetables, grains, proteins, and dairy or alternatives.
 Serving portion sizes appropriate for your child's age and activity level can also help with weight management.